balena-io/docs/pages/reference/hardware/wifi-dongles.md

 Notes :
 * Two devices with same commercial name but different version can use different wifi chips and therefore provide different functionalities (i.e. TP-Link WN225N can be either based on Atheros ath9k_htc or Realtek rtl8188eus)
-* Devices using `rtl8192cu` drivers are not shipped with recent version of {{ $names.company.lower }} os anymore.
+* `rtl8192cu` drivers are not shipped with recent version of {{ $names.company.lower }} os anymore.
 It should be possible to compile and load a driver but it's not trivial and beyond the scope of this documentation.
 * Devices using `rtl8188eu` drivers (such as some [TP-Link WN725N][TL-WN725N] doesn't support AP Mode, and are not suitable to make a Captive Portal.

 ### Configuration